 Peru is the destination chosen by many newlyweds as a honeymoon trip.
 A favorite choice for the magic of its ruins, the magnificent coast on the Pacific, the infinite beauty of the Andes and the exuberance of the Amazon rainforest, together with its gastronomy and culture, that make the trip a totally unforgettable experience for couples be encouraged to spend your honeymoon here.
 Peru is majestic by its people, festivals, music, architecture and gastronomy, literature in particular, customs that Peruvian citizens have their codes, norms, lifestyles and traditions of society.
 Peru Culture was formed by the kinship between Amerindian and Hispanic cultures.
-The Peruvian people are made up of different races, for example, mestizo (the majority of Peruvians have this Race) which is a mixture of Amerindians and Peruvians of European, African, Japanese, Chinese descent.
+The Peruvian people are made up of different races, for example, mestizo (the majority of Peruvians have this Race), a mixture of Amerindians and Peruvians of European, African, Japanese, and Chinese descent.
 Peruvian music is a mixture of sound and style.
 There are many genres of Peruvian music: These can be classified into music and dance from the Peruvian coast and also the Peruvian and Amazonian highlands.
 The harps, lutes, guitars, bandurrias, vihuelas, etc., are some of the variety of instruments that are used in Peruvian music.
 Peru has a wide variety of musical styles such as "Criolla music", African music, huayno, cumbia, rock, etc. They also have a large number of typical dances that have an association with agricultural work, hunting and war, apart from the dances of native origin.
 Peru is home to one of the most varied folkloric legacies in the world, they are part of rhythms and rituals.
 Peruvian music has a legacy of more than 3,000 folk festivals, 1,500 musical performances and countless arts and crafts.
 The cuisine of Peru is the most diverse in the world, has the largest number of dishes in the world, 4911 in total.
 Peruvian cuisine is a fusion of the culinary tradition of ancient Peru with Spanish cuisine.
 Cusco cradle of the most powerful peruvian culture will conquest you.
-Visit with that special person one of the seven natural wonders of the world.
+Visit with that special person one of the world's seven natural wonders.
 Starting in the city of Cusco, you will visit the towns of Ollantaytambo and Aguas Calientes.
 After going by bus, you will have a guided tour of the majestic lost city of the Incas Machu Picchu.
 They will be able to visit the Inca temples and terraces, energy points and the nearby mountains.
 After the visit you can enjoy a break in hot springs, perfect for relaxing.
 Conquering this citadel together is a story you will never forget!
 The magical experience of Machu Picchu can be yours.
 You will not regret it!

 Day 01: Lima